Confirm

 Most wills, and all Net Lawman wills, follow this form:

 1. Name of testator who revokes former wills.
-For more information on cancelling previous wills, see our article on Revoking a will.
+For more information on cancelling previous wills, see our article about cancelling a previous will.

 2. Appointment of executors and trustees